TaylorOno/twelve-factor/README.md

 ## Metrics
 **Metrics are collected outside the normal logging process**

 **Metrics are data points that provide point in time information from your running system.
-Metrics may be follow either a push or pull implmentation streaming datapoints to an external provider or exposing the data via an api that is collected by an external provider.**
+Metrics may be follow either a push or pull implementation streaming data-points to an external provider or exposing the data via an api that is collected by an external provider.**

-**Traces can be thought of a special case of Metrics in which datapoints can corelated across multiple services in complex systems**
+**Traces can be thought of a special case of Metrics in which data-points can correlate across multiple services in complex systems**

 **A twelve-factor app is responsible for monitoring and collecting data about its own performance and operation.
 The application should capture system information such as processor, memory, thread and file handler information.
-In addition to the basic system info domain specific information suchs as request counts and timing should also be collected**
+In addition to the basic system info domain specific information such as request counts and timing should also be collected**

 **The work of capturing metrics can often be done via a 3rd party library or agent and integrating with a service provider such as Datadog, New Relic, or App Dynamics greatly simplifying the metric collection process.
-The ability to monitor and track the normal operation of the app improves the ability to identify and react to operational abnormatlities and maintain a robust and healthy system.**
+The ability to monitor and track the normal operation of the app improves the ability to identify and react to operational abnormalities and maintain a robust and healthy system.**

 ## Admin processes